The Travelers Companies, Inc. (NYSE:TRV) Shares Sold by Lindbrook Capital LLC

 Lindbrook Capital LLC lowered its holdings in The Travelers Companies, Inc. (NYSE:TRV – Free Report) by 5.9% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 3,620 shares of the insurance provider’s stock after selling 227 shares during the period.
 Lindbrook Capital LLC’s holdings in Travelers Companies were worth $591,000 as of its most recent SEC filing.

 Several other large investors also recently made changes to their positions in the business.
 State Street Corp increased its position in shares of Travelers Companies by 0.8% in the second quarter.
 State Street Corp now owns 15,939,925 shares of the insurance provider’s stock worth $2,768,127,000 after acquiring an additional 127,413 shares in the last quarter.
-Geode Capital Management LLC increased its position in shares of Travelers Companies by 2.8% in the second quarter.
-Geode Capital Management LLC now owns 4,498,303 shares of the insurance provider’s stock worth $779,244,000 after acquiring an additional 121,752 shares in the last quarter.
-Northern Trust Corp increased its position in shares of Travelers Companies by 0.8% in the second quarter.
-Northern Trust Corp now owns 3,401,836 shares of the insurance provider’s stock worth $590,763,000 after acquiring an additional 28,491 shares in the last quarter.
+Geode Capital Management LLC grew its holdings in Travelers Companies by 2.8% during the 2nd quarter.
+Geode Capital Management LLC now owns 4,498,303 shares of the insurance provider’s stock valued at $779,244,000 after purchasing an additional 121,752 shares in the last quarter.
+Northern Trust Corp grew its holdings in Travelers Companies by 0.8% during the 2nd quarter.
+Northern Trust Corp now owns 3,401,836 shares of the insurance provider’s stock valued at $590,763,000 after purchasing an additional 28,491 shares in the last quarter.
 Morgan Stanley grew its holdings in Travelers Companies by 19.6% during the 4th quarter.
 Morgan Stanley now owns 3,284,693 shares of the insurance provider’s stock valued at $615,847,000 after purchasing an additional 539,294 shares in the last quarter.
 Finally, Bank of New York Mellon Corp grew its holdings in Travelers Companies by 4.3% during the 3rd quarter.
 Bank of New York Mellon Corp now owns 2,285,751 shares of the insurance provider’s stock valued at $373,286,000 after purchasing an additional 95,153 shares in the last quarter.
 Institutional investors and hedge funds own 81.12% of the company’s stock.

+A number of equities research analysts recently weighed in on the stock.
+Jefferies Financial Group lowered their price target on shares of Travelers Companies from $180.00 to $176.00 and set a “hold” rating for the company in a report on Friday, October 6th.
+Deutsche Bank Aktiengesellschaft assumed coverage on shares of Travelers Companies in a report on Wednesday, October 4th.
+They set a “hold” rating and a $186.00 price target for the company.
+Janney Montgomery Scott began coverage on shares of Travelers Companies in a report on Wednesday, December 20th.
+They set a “buy” rating and a $215.00 price target for the company.
+StockNews.com began coverage on shares of Travelers Companies in a research note on Thursday, October 5th.
+They set a “hold” rating on the stock.
+Finally, Oppenheimer began coverage on shares of Travelers Companies in a research note on Thursday, November 16th.
+They set a “market perform” rating on the stock.
+Ten equities research analysts have rated the stock with a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $193.71.

 Travelers Companies Trading Up 0.3 %